Eryoneta/Tools/Git/README.md

     - The order of the params doesn't matter.
     - If `--amend` is used with `--reamend`, then `--reamend` is applied.
     - If `--reamend` is used with `"title"`, then `--amend` is applied.
     - The shorthands can be used together.
-Ex.: `-ap` applies `--amend` and `git push -f`.
+Ex.: `-ap` applies both `--amend` and `--push`.
     - It is necessary to have a `"title"`, or an error is thrown.
-Except when used `--reamend`.
+Except when `--reamend` is used.
 - ### Examples:
   - `git save --amend --push "Titulo" "Mensagem"`.
   - `git save -sa "Titulo" "Mensagem" -p"`.